For Employers Hero

 Exclusive pricing

 Your patients will have access to preferred pricing for scans when you work with us.
-By doing this, you are making preventative screening more accessible and affordable.
+By doing this, you are making preventative screening more accessible.

-At TrueScan, we offer scans for Torso, Head & Torso, and Whole Body.
+At TrueScan, we offer Full Body MRI & AI Heart Scans.
 Here's how we work with practices to provide the best care.

 For small and medium practices